voc/voctomix/README.md

 # Voctomix
-The [C3VOC](https://c3voc.de/) creates lecture Recordings from German hacker/tech conferences.
-In the past wwe have used [dvswitch](http://dvswitch.alioth.debian.org/wiki/) very successfully but it has some serious limitations.
+The [C3VOC](https://c3voc.de/) creates lecture recordings from German hacker/tech conferences.
+In the past we have used [dvswitch](http://dvswitch.alioth.debian.org/wiki/) very successfully but it has some serious limitations.
 Therefore we started looking for a replacement in 2014.
 We tested [snowmix](http://sourceforge.net/projects/snowmix/) and [gst-switch](https://github.com/timvideos/gst-switch) and while both did some things we wanted right, we realised that no existing tool would be able to fulfil all our whishes.
 Furthermore both are a nightmare to extend.
 So we decided to build our own Implementation of a Live-Video-Mixer.

 ## Subprojects
 The Voctomix project consists of three parts: